mksambell/scrambled/README.md

 ## Strategy

+The aim is to provide a fun game in the style of Countdown's Conundrum round, in which players attempt to solve an anagram.
+The game is intended to be light-hearted and user-friendly, but also be informative and present a degree of challenge.
+Players will be able to play a casual game, and dedicated wordgame enthusiasts will be able to play multiple times to hone their anagram-solving skills.

-The aim is to provide a fun game in the style of Countdown's Conundrum round, in which players are given 30-seconds to solve a 9-letter anagram.
-To make this game more open-ended, the timer element in the Countdown version has been replaced with a system of lives.
-Players could potentially play indefinitely, as long as they keep correctly guessing the anagrams.
+In the conundrum round, players are given 30-seconds to solve a 9-letter anagram; the aim is for the player to guess the anagram before their opponent.
+In **scrambled** the aim is for the user to solve as many anagrams as they can, so the timer element is replaced with a system of lives.
+This allows the user more thinking time and makes the game more open-ended: players could potentially play indefinitely, as long as they keep correctly guessing the anagrams.
 The limited number of lives keeps a degree of challenge - players must be careful with their guesses.

-In contrast to the Conundrum, the length of the anagrams in **scrambled** is randomly varied, from 5 to 7 letters in length.
-There is also the option to shuffle the order of the letters to provide a fresh perspective.
+The conundrum round exclusively features 9-letter anagrams.
+To make **scrambled** accessible to a wide range of users, the user will be able to select the length of anagram they want to solve, either 5-, 6-, or 7-letter words.
+There will also be the option to shuffle the order of the letters to provide a fresh perspective on the anagram.
 The player can to do this as many times as they like.

-Once a word is correctly guessed, or the player decides to reveal the word (forfeiting a life), a feedback box displays the word and some additional information, including a dictionary definition and example of usage.
-This is similar to the 'Dictionary Corner' feature of Countdown, and adds an educational aspect to the game.
+In Countdown, the 'Dictionary Corner' feature gives information about discovered words. **scrambled** will also feature a short definition of words, once they have been unscrambled or revealed.
+This adds an informative/educational aspect to the game; users can develop their vocabulary while playing the game.

 [Back to contents](#contents)